ibm-cloud-docs/cloud-pak-security/getting-started.md

 IBM Cloud Pak® for Security includes the following offerings.

  - IBM® Security Threat Intelligence Insights is an application that delivers unique, actionable, and timely threat intelligence.
 The application provides most of the functions of IBM X-Force® Exchange.
  - IBM® Security Data Explorer is a platform application that enables customers to do federated search and investigation across their hybrid, multi-cloud environment in a single interface and workflow.
  - IBM® Security Case Management for IBM Cloud Pak® for Security provides organizations with the ability to track, manage, and resolve cybersecurity incidents.
  - IBM® Security Orchestration & Automation application is integrated on IBM Cloud Pak® for Security to provide most of the IBM Resilient Security Orchestration, Automation, and Response Platform feature set.
 If you have an Orchestration & Automation license, you can choose between the stand-alone version on a virtual appliance, or the application on Cloud Pak for Security.
  - IBM® QRadar® is offered as a stand-alone on-premises solution and delivers intelligent security analytics, enabling visibility, detection, and investigation for a wide range of known and unknown threats.
 Event analytics ingest, parse, normalize, correlate, and analyze log and event data to detect indicators of threats.
 Flow analytics collect, extract, and normalize valuable network flow data and packet metadata to augment log-based security insights.
  - IBM® QRadar® Proxy application provides communication between IBM Cloud Pak for Security and IBM QRadar or QRadar on Cloud.
 This communication uses APIs to pull powerful QRadar data into the QRadar Security Information and Event Management (SIEM) dashboards.
  - IBM® QRadar® User Behavior Analytics is an application for detecting insider threats in your organization.
 User Behavior Analytics, used in conjunction with the existing data in your QRadar system, can help you generate new insights around users and user risk.
  - IBM® Security Risk Manager application provides early visibility into potential security risks by correlating insights from multiple vectors so that you can prioritize risks to take appropriate remedial actions.
  - IBM® Security Threat Investigator is an application that automatically analyzes and investigates cases to help determine the criticality of exposure, how many systems are at risk, and the level of remediation effort that is required.
  - IBM® Security Guardium Insights is a stand-alone collaborative, robust data security platform that is designed help to unify and modernize the security operations center (SOC).
 Collected data can be shared with Cloud Pak for Security.
  - IBM® Security Guardium Data Protection is a data activity monitoring and compliance reporting solution that is purpose-built to protect sensitive data stored across platforms.
  - IBM® Security Guardium Vulnerability Assessment solution identifies threats and security holes that might be used by malicious actors to access sensitive data.
 The solution recommends concrete actions to strengthen security.
+ - IBM® Detection and Response Center (Beta) provides a unified overview of your organization’s security posture through use cases from different security tools and platforms, saving you hours of gathering the same insights by using individual tools.

-For more information, see [IBM Documentation](https://www.ibm.com/support/knowledgecenter/SSTDPP_1.7.0/docs/scp-core/overview.html){: external}.
+For more information, see [IBM Documentation](https://www.ibm.com/docs/en/SSTDPP_1.8/docs/scp-core/overview.html)

 ## Purchasing a license
 {: #license-entitlement}

 Before you can install IBM Cloud Pak® for Security, you must purchase a license.
 Purchase a license, also known as an entitlement, through [IBM Passport Advantage](https://www.ibm.com/software/passportadvantage/index.html){: external}.

-For more information, see [Licensing and entitlement](https://ibmdocs-test.mybluemix.net/docs/en/cloud-paks/cp-security/1.7.0?topic=planning-licensing){: external}.
+For more information, see [Licensing and entitlement](https://www.ibm.com/docs/en/SSTDPP_1.8/docs/security-pak/app_licensereq.html){: external}.

 ## Before you begin
 {: #prereqs}